-Meteorology is a five or six-quarter course of study with entry dates in April and October.
-A six-week technical refresher in calculus, physics and introduction to Meteorology is available preceding the entry date.
+Meteorology is a five or six-quarter course of study with entry dates in January and July.
 For further information contact the Curricular Officer.
 Academic questions may be referred directly to the Academic Associate.

-Academic Associate: Roger T. Williams, Professor Code MR/Wu, Root Hall, Room 247 (408)656-2296, DSN 878-2296
+Robert L. Haney, Professor Code MR/Hy, Root Hall, Room 257 (831) 656-4053, DSN 878-4053 e-mail: rlhaney@nps.navy.mil